 Servicers are essentially debt collectors whose obligation is to maximize the amount collected from borrowers.
 Financial Advisors can often be the first line of defense against deception to help your clients pay back their loans in a timely manner that works within their schedule.
 If you have more tips on how to navigate the world of student loan servicers, email us at firstname.lastname@example.org.

 Moira Mai Do is the Digital Marketing Specialist at Vanderbilt Financial Group.
 She is interested in innovations in AI, Machine Learning, and Impact Entrepreneurship, especially in business/venture that propels climate actions.
-She holds a BA in Strategic Communications from Temple University.
+She holds an BA (Honors) in Strategic Communications from Temple University.